ENG498-JCDD/Team2/README.md

 **NOTE FOR NEW PROJECT**: Don't forget to update the `observablehq.config.js` file.
 Delete this paragraph, when completed.

-- Name here
-- Name here
+- Josephine Kinsey
-- Name here
+- Lily Soetebier

 Enter brief description of the project.